mr-u0b0dy/telegram-bot/README.md

 ### <p align="center">or
 If you wish to run on GitHub, Fork this repository and then just add a [Repository Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-Your secrets name must be `BOT_TOKEN` and value be of your bot `Token`.
+Your secrets name must be `BOT_TOKEN` and value to be of your bot `Token`.
 Make sure you use your time wisely.

 #### Note:
 There is a limitation for everything.
 GitHub Action cancels a run after 6 hrs.
 However you can increase the run time by having multiple run in a workflow.